By Mike Johnson

 CRACK!
 (Pitchers hate this sound)

 The crowd gasped.
-Bert’s head snapped to the right.
+Bert’s head snapped to his right.

 I stood in the box, mouth agape, watching that ball climb … climb … climb …